Prof Shankar Aswani (AKA: Prof. Shankar Aswani Canela)

 Articles/Book Chapters/Other (non-peer or editor reviewed)

-Aswani, S and Albert, S. In press.
-Change in Roviana Lagoon Coral Reef Ethnobiology.
+Aswani, S and Albert, S. 2015.
+Change in Roviana Lagoon coral reef ethnobiology.
 In Ethnobiology of Coral Reefs.
 N. M. Narchi and L.L.
 Price (eds).
 Springer Ethnobiology Series

 Kittinger, J. N., J. E. Cinner, S. Aswani, and A. T. White.
 2015.
 Back to the past?
 Integrating Traditional Practices and Institutions into Co-Management of Small-Scale Fisheries.
 In Applying Marine Historical Ecology to Conservation and Management.
 J. N. Kittinger, L. E. McClenachan, K. B. Gedan, and L. K. Blight (eds).
 Berkeley: UC Press